 Artistic Fundraising Group provides fundraising strategies and resources to nonprofit organizations working in Chicago's vibrant arts and culture scene.
-We generate growth in all areas of contributed revenue for small- to mid-level nonprofit organizations by building comprehensive, custom fundraising strategies.
+We generate growth in all areas of contributed revenue for small and midsized nonprofit organizations by building comprehensive, custom fundraising strategies.
 We take pride in effectively and collaboratively working with each client to develop unique, achievable fundraising solutions that truly work for each organization.

 We provide consulting services in both institutional and individual giving, board fundraising, and the development of multi-year fundraising plans.
-We also take a hands-on approach to support an organization’s leadership, such as developing copy for annual campaigns, coordinating special events, or executing a portfolio of grant proposals.
-Finally, we teach workshops and host seminars to train nonprofit professionals in the skills they need to fundraise—and to inspire them to advocate for an organization in order to fundraise.
+We may also take a hands-on approach in our work, such as developing a theme and messaging for annual campaigns, coordinating special events, or managing a portfolio of grants.
+Finally, we teach workshops and host seminars to train nonprofit professionals and board members in the skills they need to fundraise.

 - Plan, manage, and execute foundation, government, and corporate grant proposals and reports for arts and/or community engagement nonprofit organizations